uint128-t/AxolotlCruelty/README.md

 (Furnace/Smelter) Axolotl bucket: Cooked axolotl

 ### Details:
 There are some minor bugs that I don't know how to solve.
 These include details such as the furance not returning a fuel remainder and same with the composter.
-You're welcome to make a pull request for this.